 Heat pumps are considered to be an environmentally friendly investment.
 Not only will using a heat pump help to reduce your carbon emissions, but you can also expect to see a considerable reduction in your energy bills.
 The environmental benefits of a heat pump can be further enhanced by combining your heat pump with a renewable energy source such as solar panels to power your heat pump during daylight hours.
 This will further reduce your energy bills whilst minimising your environmental impact.

 Opting to install a heat pump in your property will also reduce your maintenance requirements.
 You’ll no longer need to shell out for an annual boiler service, as the components within a heat pump require less maintenance, as well as removing the safety concerns that are associated with gas boilers.
 As heat pumps can last for up to 25 years, you can relax after the installation, with a service required only every three to five years.

 So, if you’re looking for a way to do your part for the environment, keep your carbon emissions to a minimum and reduce your energy bills, installing an air source heat pump might be the right decision for your household.

 The world is quickly moving towards air source heat pumps as a sustainable way to heat homes and to provide hot water.
 Not only is this an eco-friendly initiative which can reduce your carbon footprint significantly, but it can also help to reduce your energy bills and give you peace of mind for the future.

 In this article, we’ve answered the question ‘how does a heat pump work?’, as well as talking you through some of the pros and cons of installing an air source heat pump in your property.
-It’s important to carefully weigh up both the advantages and disadvantages of heat pumps so that you can make an informed decision for your home.
+While they do work in cold weather, it’s important to carefully weigh up both the advantages and disadvantages of heat pumps so that you can make an informed decision.